Tuesday, August 4, 2009

 To buy my world famous BERNIE IN HELL hot sauce you can click on bottle to the right.

-FOR BERNIE UPDATES YOU CAN SCROLL DOWN TO FIND AN UP TO THE MINUTE BERNIE NEWS
+FOR BERNIE UPDATES YOU CAN SCROLL DOWN TO FIND AN UP TO THE MINUTE BERNIE NEWSFEED.
+(TO THE RIGHT)

 WE ARE BERNIE CENTRAL!